Some Frequently Asked Questions

 What is a Contract?

-We will agree a counselling ‘contract’, which is just a phrase to formalise fees, appointments, regularity, cancellations, and our mutual agreement to proceed.
-I will ask you for contact details for your GP.
-This is for ‘just in case’, and we would talk about this in the assessment session.
+We will agree a counselling ‘contract’, which is just a phrase to discuss and understant fees, appointments, regularity, cancellations, and our mutual agreement to proceed.

 How many sessions will it take?